 10 Brilliant Tips for How to Hide Your Pregnancy During the Holidays

 The first trimester of pregnancy can be challenging.
 You may feel exhausted and nauseated.
 You may still be coming to terms with the news yourself.
 Whatever the reason, you just may not be ready for your pregnancy to be public knowledge, especially during the holiday season.
 Cocktail parties with co-workers, big family gatherings, and large group meals with foods that are either off-limits or make you sick all make hiding your bump even trickier.
 The good news is that there are ways to keep up with your social calendar, delay announcing your pregnancy, and take care of your body.
-Here’s how to hide your pregnancy from friends and co-workers during the holidays.
+Here’s how to hide your pregnancy from friends and co-workers during the holidays:

 1. Camouflage with clothing.

 Layers are a great way to disguise the belly.
 A blazer over a t-shirt and jeans or a long, creatively placed scarf can help distract the eyes.
 Dark colors and patterned prints also hide a bump better than light-colored, solid fabrics.
 Wear a boxy button-down shirt tucked into the front of your pants.
 The billowing of the shirt helps disguise any bump that might otherwise be noticeable above your pants.
 Not quite ready for maternity jeans, but already feeling the bulge?
 Wear your regular pants with a hair elastic looped through a buttonhole and hooked to the button.
 Avoid empire waistline dresses (these can make you look pregnant even when you’re not).
-ANB Baby offers a wide selection of maternity support wear to help make pregancy more comfortable.
+ANB Baby offers a wide selection of maternity support wear to help make pregnancy more comfortable.

 2. Feeling terrible?
 Regretfully decline.

 Pregnancy is exhausting.
 You’ll probably want to sleep a lot during the first semester.
 In addition, morning sickness lasts all day long for many women.
 It’s not exactly a combination that puts you in the best frame of mind for navigating social interactions and elaborate meals.
 If you’re not feeling well, gracefully bow out.
 Simply explain that you aren’t feeling well and you’ll miss being with them, but you’ll have to catch up next time.
-Not being around may be one of the most effective strategies for how to hide pregnancy belly.
+Not being around may be one of the most effective strategies for how to hide a pregnancy belly.

 3. Don’t share your news with people who can’t keep it a secret.